 A full series of Motherland was commissioned after its pilot episode received critical acclaim during the BBC’s Landmark Sitcom Season last year.
 The comedy about motherhood and parenting is written by Graham Linehan, Sharon Horgan, Holly Walsh and Helen Linehan.
 Meanwhile the cast includes Diane Morgan, Anna Maxwell Martin and Lucy Punch playing three very different mothers.

-John Cleese is returning to TV comedy in Edith, a sitcom about a man whose engagement to the love of his life (Alison Steadman) is unexpectedly put on hold when her 50-year-old son (W1A‘s Jason Watkins) moves in with her.
+John Cleese is returning to TV comedy in Hold the Sunset, a sitcom about a man whose engagement to the love of his life (Alison Steadman) is unexpectedly put on hold when her 50-year-old son (W1A‘s Jason Watkins) moves in with her.
 Completing the cast is Jessica Hynes, Anne Reid (Hot Fuzz), Rosie Cavaliero (Hunderby) and James Cosmo (Stag).
 See more details here.

 Horrible Histories/Yonderland‘s Mat Baynton is among the cast of new BBC historical sitcom Quacks.
 Set in the 1840s, when medical science as we know it was still in its infancy, the series will follow four young pioneers trying to make their mark in the world of Victorian medicine.
 As well as Baynton, the cast includes Rory Kinnear, Tom Basden and Lydia Leonard.